Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Improving threshold for fault-tolerant color code quantum computing

 \subsection{Syndrome measurement gadget}

-In a syndrome measurement, we use a {\it flag gadget} for each face as an ancilla instead of using a single ancilla qubit for each face.
+In a syndrome measurement, we use a {\it flag gadget} for each face to extract a syndrome instead of using a single ancilla qubit for each face.
 Fig.~\ref{fig:flag_gadget} shows two types of flag gadgets used for $X$ stabilizer measurements: a {\it two-qubit flag gadget} \cite{baireuther2019neural} and a {\it four-qubit flag gadget} \cite{PhysRevLett.98.020501}.
 In these gadgets, the qubits prepared in $\ket{+}$ act as syndrome qubits, while those prepared in $\ket{0}$ act as flag qubits.
 Flag gadgets for $Z$ stabilizer measurements are obtained by reversing the basis and the direction of the CNOT gates.

 These gadgets are circuits that can flag certain types of errors from the measurement outcomes and, at the same time, provide the syndrome.
 They first prepare a cat state, which is defined as follows: